Workers’ Compensation Denied Claims Attorneys

 - For injured workers trying to reopen an already accepted claim with an aggravation claim, about 60% of those are denied.

 Claim denials like these typically result in more than 7,000 workers’ compensation hearings each year.
 Workers win about half of those hearings, but working with an experienced attorney significantly increases your chances of winning and getting the benefits you deserve.

 A workers’ compensation claim can be denied for a number of reasons, but just because your claim was initially denied doesn’t mean you aren’t entitled to compensation.
 The most common reasons for denial include:

-Sometimes, insurance companies are simply hoping you won’t appeal the denial.
-The truth is that many people don’t appeal, and this saves the insurance company money — money that should be paid to workers with legitimate claims.
+Sometimes, insurance companies like SAIF, Liberty, Sedgwick, and Hartford, are simply hoping you won’t appeal the denial.
+The truth is that many people don’t appeal because they don’t know how to, allowing insurance companies to make a profit.
+Instead, that money should be paid to workers with legitimate claims.

 With more than 70 years of combined experience working for injured people’s rights throughout all of Oregon, our legal team is ready to help you get the compensation you deserve.
 Plus, we only get paid if you win.
 All your consultations with us are free, including the first one.
 Contact us today and tell us about your case.